‘Fake’ And ‘Embarrassing’ Farrah Abraham Slammed For Instagram Bikini Video

 Farrah Abraham appears to be on a bit of a downward spiral.
 The Teen Mom OG star might be making headlines, but they don’t seem to be for the best reasons.
-On March 19, 2019, The Daily Mail reported Farrah being “blasted” for allegedly Photoshopping a nude Instagram post.
+On March 19, The Daily Mail reported Farrah being “blasted” for allegedly photoshopping a nude Instagram post.
 On April 3, The Inquisitr reported similar backlash following Farrah’s endorsement of an anti-aging product.
 Abraham has since removed the post from Instagram.

-On April 11, Farrah took to Instagram in a tiny bikini.
-The beachy video appeared to be fitness advice.
+On April 11, Farrah took to Instagram to post a video of herself in a tiny bikini.
+The video, taken at the beach, appeared to contain fitness advice.
 Explaining that she had “no gym,” Farrah’s makeshift workout footage was captioned as the “perfect travel work out [sic].”
 It seems to have turned into the perfect storm.

 “People that pay for a body, shouldn’t be giving workout lessons on how to achieve that body.
 That’s called false advertisement.”